Skip to main content

 And then there are these Gigabyte none-vPro B75 & H77 chipset thin-Mini-ITX boards:

-Missing in action are Asus, MSI, ASRock and others but these were early days for the form factor.
+Missing in action are Asus, MSI, ASRock, and other manufacturers, but these were the early days of the new form factor.

 LGA1155 2nd Generation CPUs (Sandy Bridge 32nm)